Why plastic fake food is big in Japan

-(CNN)Some of the food in Japan is enjoyed when its ultra-fresh -- premium sushi or sashimi has a eat-by date of minutes not days.
+(CNN)Some of the food in Japan is enjoyed when its ultra-fresh -- premium sushi or sashimi has an eat-by date of minutes not days.

 Paradoxically, some of the best food in Japan can be several years old.